DraftBot-A-Discord-Adventure/DraftBot/README.md

 ## With docker

 Make sure to have docker installed on your machine.
+Please follow the "without docker" steps until the `yarn install` step (you don't need to do it).

 ### Compile the docker image

+We have a docker hub account so you may not need to compile the image yourself!
+You can find it there: https://hub.docker.com/u/draftbot.
+If you really want to compile it yourself, follow the next step.

 In the project folder (previously downloaded with git), run: